How to Tell If You’re in Autistic Burnout

 Self-Reflection and Tracking

-Some individuals use tools like the Autistic Burnout construct (ABO) — a self-report framework that helps quantify levels of exhaustion and related challenges.
+Some individuals use tools like the Autistic Burnout construct (ABO), a self-report framework that helps measure exhaustion levels and related challenges.

 When to Seek Professional Support

-If burnout persists or daily functioning declines significantly, a professional autism assessment can provide clarity and guidance.
+If burnout persists or daily functioning declines significantly, a professional autism assessment can provide clarity.
 Working with clinicians who understand autistic neurology ensures strategies are compassionate, realistic, and tailored to your needs.

 Long-Term Recovery and Prevention